G6PD Deficiency

 Diterbitkan pada: 22/07/2025

-G6PD deficiency is relatively common in Malaysia, especially among male newborns due to its X-linked inheritance.
+G6PD deficiency is relatively common in Malaysia, especially among male newborns due to its X-linked inheritance, meaning that the condition occurs when there is a mutation on the one X chromosome present in males.

 Estimated prevalence: 3%-6% of Malaysian newborns, with higher rates reported in certain ethnic groups particularly among Malays and Chinese.